payne-chris-r/lenisApp/README.md

 than how I'd been trying to do it.
 I'm learning!

 Started to study Handlebars more thoroughly; I'm determined to use it in my project in some small capacity.
+Wound up getting a breakthrough support from Keiko and discovered that I can actually use it very effectively to transmit server-side data to my users!